 Small moments and unlikely treasures have always felt magical to me, and I find myself documenting them in my own artwork.
-Threaded throughout my creations are simple lines, organic shapes, vibrant colors, and re-purposed materials.
+Threaded throughout my creations are simple lines, organic shapes, vibrant colors, and a variety of mixed media.
 In 2008, I sold my handmade artwork at local and regional markets, and my business, Red Bird Crafts, was born.
-In 2009, I started the Red Bird Crafts blog where I wrote about creative living, children’s crafts, and my handmade products.
+In 2009, I developed the popular project, Story Stones, and since then, they’ve become a well known educational tool in schools and homes around the world.
+At that time, I started the Red Bird Crafts blog where I wrote about creative living, children’s crafts, and my handmade products.
 Now that my business has many components, arts and crafts being only one part, I’ve shifted the name of my business from Red Bird Crafts to Emily Neuburger — Artist, Writer, Teacher.

-In 2009 I began teaching private classes and workshops, and in August 2012, my five time award winning educational craft and activity book, Show Me a Story: 40 Craft Projects and Activities to Spark Children’s Storytelling, was published by Storey Publishing.
-On March 21, 2017, Storey Publishing will release my second book, Journal Sparks, which is an innovative, unique creative journaling book for ages 10-100.
+In August 2012, my five time award winning educational craft and activity book, Show Me a Story: 40 Craft Projects and Activities to Spark Children’s Storytelling, was published by Storey Publishing.
+On April 18, 2017, Storey Publishing released my second book, Journal Sparks, which is an innovative, unique creative journaling book for ages 10-100.

 I’m passionate about developing imaginative projects for old and young, and my background in education fuels my passion for designs that encourage people to tell stories.
 Embedded in each project is the hope that it will inspire creative thought, and at the same time, spread around a little bit of joy.
 I now teach creative expression classes to both children and adults out of my home studio/classroom as well as in museums, libraries, and schools throughout the region and country.
 My curriculum is a nice, balanced blend of skill-based learning and creative encouragement.
 I’ve been honored to visit wonderful venues such as the Boston Public Library, the Manhattan Children’s Museum, Boston Children’s Museum, the Chicago Children’s Museum, the Eric Carle Museum of Picture Book Art as well as many schools, libraries and non-profit centers for education.